priyanka2061/HackerRank_Exam_Details/README.md

 ## Important Points to Note:
 1. All students should have Hackerrank basic account credentials.
 If you don't have then please create it once now.
-2. Please find the batch wise contest URLs as given below.
+2. Please find the batch wise contest links as given below.
 3. Appear for the test now.
-Exam will end according to the date and time as mentionsed.
+Exam will end according to the date and time as mentionsed below.
-4. After completion of this test, exam form fill up is mandatory.
-And only after filling up this form your exam score will be officially registered.
-URL has been given below.
+4. After completion of this contest, exam form fill up is mandatory.
+And only after filling up this form your exam score will be officially registered by the college.
+Link has been given below.

 Our BEST WISHES are with you !!!
 Good Luck...

 Let me know if you require any further support from my end.

-**Competitive Coding Test: _18th May 2023 (From 11.00 am to 12.00 noon)_**
+<br><br>
 ## Competitive Coding Test: 18th May 2023 (From 11.00 am to 12.00 noon)
 1. **CSE (AB Sir Morning Batch - 1)** (55 Heads) (Exam Link: https://www.hackerrank.com/administration/contests/edit/144285)
 2. **CSE (AB Sir Afternoon Batch - 2)** (55 Heads) (Exam Link: https://www.hackerrank.com/administration/contests/edit/222364)